qdb-io/qdb-buffer/README.md

     byte[] message = ...
     long id = mb.append(System.currentTimeMillis(), "some:routing:information", message);
     System.out.println("Appended message id " + id);

-    // message id's always get bigger but are not sequential
+Message id's always get bigger but are not sequential.
+Note that the routing key is saved with the message but is not used by qdb-buffer.

 Read messages: